H4HWV2011/msjarvis-public-docs/thesis/18-limits-and-evaluation-of-metaphor.md

 The analogy to biological systems is most helpful at the level of architectural principles and separation of concerns:

-- **Functional specialization**
-  Different responsibilities—such as ethical filtering (blood–brain barrier services), spatial and RAG memory (PostgreSQL `msjarvisgis` GeoDB and ChromaDB-backed stores), coordination (main‑brain orchestrators), and introspective logging—are implemented as distinct processes with clearly defined interfaces.
+**Functional specialization.** Different responsibilities — such as ethical filtering (blood–brain barrier services), spatial and RAG memory (PostgreSQL `msjarvisgis` GeoDB and ChromaDB-backed stores), coordination (main-brain orchestrators), and introspective logging — are implemented as distinct processes with clearly defined interfaces.
 This mirrors how biological systems allocate perception, control, and modulation to different regions and circuits.

-- **Emphasis on pathways and gating**
-  Data does not flow directly from input to output.
+**Emphasis on pathways and gating.** Data does not flow directly from input to output.
 Requests pass through intermediate stages where they can be filtered, augmented with RAG context from PostgreSQL-sourced collections or web research, transformed by ensemble LLMs, and then stored in PostgreSQL or ChromaDB or discarded.
 The requirement that certain services (for example, the blood–brain barrier) be consulted before others echoes the idea of layered pathways and gating structures emphasized in work on cortical circuits and neuromodulation.

-- **Global modulation**
-  System‑wide settings, such as safety levels, timeouts, health thresholds, and truth filters, influence how other components behave and which routes the executive layer chooses.
-This is conceptually similar to neuromodulatory systems that adjust the operating regime of large parts of a biological network at once, as discussed by Aston‑Jones & Cohen.
+**Global modulation.** System-wide settings — such as safety levels, timeouts, health thresholds, and truth filters — influence how other components behave and which routes the executive layer chooses.
+This is conceptually similar to neuromodulatory systems that adjust the operating regime of large parts of a biological network at once, as discussed by Aston-Jones & Cohen.

 In these respects, the biological framing encourages designs that are more transparent, inspectable, and resilient than a single opaque model, by making it natural to ask which "regions" are active, what their health is, and how they influence each other over time.